 When a sugar craving hits, try shifting your focus and energy on other pleasurable or therapeutic activities and take some real time to determine what works for your body specifically.
 Let common sense prevail and remember that the sugar craving is just your body attempting to regulate itself; we promise you don’t need the extra sugar to survive.

 If you’re not quite sure where to start with a sugar detox, try out our free Sugar Detox Guide.
 This transformative program is designed to help you increase energy levels, improve mental clarity, and kickstart healthy weight loss within just a few weeks.
-It also includes tips to help you battle through a sugar craving and a meal plan that’s entirely refined-sugar free.
+It also includes tips for successfully managing sugar cravings and a meal plan that’s entirely refined-sugar free.
 Get started here .

 Dr. Robin Berzin is the Founder and CEO of Parsley Health, America's leading holistic medical practice designed to help women overcome chronic conditions.
 She founded Parsley to address the rising tide of chronic disease in America through personalized holistic medicine that puts food, lifestyle, and proactive diagnostic testing on the prescription pad next to medications.
 Since founding Parsley in 2016, Dr. Berzin has seen 80% of patients improve or resolve their chronic conditions within their first year of care, demonstrating the life-changing value of making modern holistic medicine accessible to everyone, anywhere.
 Parsley is available online nationwide.